Degrees of danger: What will the world look like if we miss our climate targets? | DW | 12.10.2021

 How much worse things get in the region will depend on the climate action we take.
 According to Carbon Brief, at 1.5 degrees of warming, the average length of droughts in Central America will extend by five months, at 2 degrees of warming by eight months, and at 3 degrees by 19 months.

-And alongside drought come heatwaves and the perfect conditions for the kind of fires that have roared everywhere from California to Southern Europe, Indonesia to Australia, over recent years.
+And alongside drought come heatwaves and the perfect conditions for the kind of fires that have roared everywhere. from California to Southern Europe and Indonesia to Australia, over recent years.
 The IPCC says limiting warming to 1.5 C compared to 2 C could reduce the number of people frequently exposed to extreme heatwaves by about 420 million.

 If these figures are mind-boggling, the human cost of these apparently small increments in warming is almost impossible to comprehend.
 The lives destroyed, hunger, homelessness and poverty, mean unquantifiable suffering.
 And they will exacerbate or precipitate political tensions in ways we can't predict, leading to conflicts we can still only guess at.